Registration for January 2020 Beginners is now closed!

 May I visit the dojo?

 We strongly encourage you to visit our dojo first before applying for membership.
 Our class schedules and locations are posted here.
+Please contact us before arriving to confirm class schedules.

 How old do I have to be to begin?